 Here is a recent update:

-Volcanic Activity Summary: It has been 30 days since lava has been active at the surface of Kīlauea Volcano.
+Volcanic Activity Summary: As of December 5, 2018 It has been 90 days since lava has been active at the surface of Kīlauea Volcano.
 HVO monitoring shows low rates of seismicity, steady, relatively low rates of deformation across the volcano, and only minor gas emission at the summit and East Rift Zone (ERZ).
 These observations indicate that resumption of eruption or summit collapse is unlikely in the near-term.

-Accordingly, HVO is lowering the Volcano Alert Level for ground based hazards from WATCH to ADVISORY.
+Accordingly, HVO has lowered the Volcano Alert Level for ground based hazards from WATCH to ADVISORY.
 This means volcanic activity has decreased significantly but continues to be closely monitored for renewed activity.
-The Aviation Color Code is also being lowered from ORANGE to YELLOW.
+The Aviation Color Code has also been lowered from ORANGE to YELLOW.

 Hazards are still present in the lower East Rift Zone (LERZ) eruption area and at the Kīlauea summit.
 Residents and visitors near recently active fissures and lava flows should stay informed, heed Hawaii County Civil Defense warnings, and be prepared, if necessary, to self-evacuate in the unlikely event of renewed activity.
 Please note that Hawaii County maintains a closure of the entire flow field and the vents and prohibits access to the area unless authorized through Civil Defense.

 We’ll keep you updated as additional information becomes available.
 Enjoy, explore and visit the Big Island of Hawaii and Volcanoes National Park.